Nuclear Dimension and Rigidity Results for Virtually Abelian Groups: -(super)rigidity properties for crystallographic groups

 \end{proof}

-\end{lemma} We now characterize the virtually abelian groups that have torsion-free FC-center. \begin{prop} Let $G$ be a virtually abelian group.
-The following are equivalent: \begin{enumerate}[label=(\roman*).] \item $FC(G)$ is torsion free. \item $G$ has a torsion free, normal subgroup $N$ that is maximally abelian in $G$, and $[G:N]<\infty.$ \end{enumerate} \begin{proof} {\em ((i)$\Rightarrow$ (ii))}: Assume that $FC(G)$ is torsion free.
+\end{lemma} We now characterize the virtually abelian groups that have torsion-free $FC$-center. \begin{prop} Let $G$ be a virtually abelian group.
+The following are equivalent: \begin{enumerate}[label=(\roman*).] \item $FC(G)$ is torsion free. \item $G$ has a torsion free, normal subgroup $N$ that is maximally abelian in $G$, and $[G:N]<\infty.$ \item $FC(G)$ is a torsion free, maximally abelian in $G$, and $[G:FC(G)]<\infty$. \end{enumerate} \begin{proof} {\em ((i)$\Rightarrow$ (ii))}: Assume that $FC(G)$ is torsion free.
 Because $G$ is virtually abelian, there exists $N\unlhd G$ where $N$ is abelian and $[G:N]<\infty.$ Because $N\subseteq FC(G)$, it follows that $N$ must be torsion free.
 Set $L:=C_G(N)$.
 If $L=N$, then $L$ is maximally abelian in $G$, hence we are done.
 Assume now that $L\gneq N$.
 Notice that $L\leq FC(G)$, hence $L$ is torsion free.
-Thus $L$ is a torsion free, FC group, so it has to be abelian.
-Notice that $[G:L]<\infty$ and that $L$ is maximally abelian in $G$ by construction. {\em ((ii)$\Rightarrow$(i))}: Let $N$ as in the assumption.
-Notice that $N\leq FC(G)$.
+Thus $L$ is a torsion free, $FC$ group, so it has to be abelian.
+Notice that $[G:L]<\infty$ and that $L$ is maximally abelian in $G$ by construction. {\em ((ii)$\Rightarrow$(iii))}: Let $N$ be as in the assumption.
+It is enough to show that $FC(G)=N$.
+Because the action via conjugation $G\curvearrowright N$ factors through the finite group $G/N$ (see also Section 2.4), we deduce that $N\leq FC(G)$.
 Assume for the sake of contradiction that there exists $x\notin N$ with finite conjugacy class.
 Because $N$ is maximally abelian in $G$, the automorphism $\sigma_x:N\to N$ defined via $\sigma_x(n)=x^{-1}nx$ is not trivial.
 Moreover, its fixed point set has finite index in $N$.
-However, this cannot happen because of Lemma \ref{fixed point subgroup of non-trivial autom}, and the fact that $N$ is torsion free abelian. \end{proof} \end{prop} We also need to explicitly compute the center of the $C^*$-algebra of certain virtually abelian groups.
+However, this cannot happen because of Lemma \ref{fixed point subgroup of non-trivial autom}, and the fact that $N$ is torsion free abelian. {\em ((iii)$\Rightarrow$(i))}: This is immediate. \end{proof} \end{prop} We also need to explicitly compute the center of the $C^*$-algebra of certain virtually abelian groups.
 We note that this result will appear on the in-preparation paper \cite{Knubyetal}.
 We would like to thank Jakub Curda for pointing out this result to us. \begin{prop} Let $G$ be a virtually abelian group, and $N\unlhd G$ such that $N$ is torsion free, maximally abelian and $D:=G/N$ is a finite group.
-Then $\ZZ(C^*(G))=C(\widehat{N}/D)$. \begin{proof} By the proof of Proposition \ref{characterization of tf fc center}, we have that $FC(G)=N$.
+Then $\ZZ(C^*(G))=C(\widehat{N}/D)$. \begin{proof} Proposition \ref{characterization of tf fc center}{\em ((ii)$\Rightarrow$(iii))} implies that $FC(G)=N$.
 Because $N$ is torsion free, by the proof of \cite[Prop.
 2.6]{tf_2_step_c*_superrigid}, it follows that

 Let $\mathcal{F}:C^*(N)\rightarrow C(\widehat{N})$ be the Fourier transform.
 For $x=\sum_{h\in N}\lambda_h \delta_h$, $\chi \in \widehat{N}$ and $g\in D$, we have that